FreshRSS/FreshRSS/docs/en/admins/05_Backup.md

 ### Creating a Backup

 First, Enter the directory you wish to save your backup to.
-Here, for example, we'll save the backup to the user home directory
+Here, for example, we will save the backup to the user home directory

 ```sh
 cd ~
 ```

-Next, we'll create a gzipped tar archive of the FreshRSS directory.
-The following command will archive the entire contents of your FreshRSS installation in it's current state.
+Next, we will create a gzipped tar archive of the FreshRSS directory.
+The following command will archive the entire contents of your FreshRSS installation in it’s current state.

 ```sh
 tar -czf FreshRSS-backup.tgz -C /usr/share/FreshRSS/ .
 ```

-And you're done!
+And you’re done!

 ### Restoring from a Backup